- 60 Credits

 The Master of Science program in Communication Disorders has an invaluable training tool, our campus-based clinic offers students hands-on clinical learning supervised by licensed speech-language pathologists.

-For more than 30 years, the Mercy College Speech and Hearing and Hearing Center has served the community.
+For more than 30 years, the Mercy College Speech and Hearing and Hearing Clinic has served the community.
 The Center offers comprehensive diagnostic evaluations and therapy for preschoolers, school-aged children, adolescents and adults.